Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair

-\textbf{2.
-Attack Framework:} We provide prompts used for attacks as well as an open-source prototype that automates the generation and evaluation of adversarial bug reports.

-\textbf{3.
-Empirical Study of Defenses:} A systematic evaluation of pre- and post-APR defenses, including LLM-based filters and static analysis tools, revealing key limitations and trade-offs.
+\textbf{(1)} A formal model describing how malicious actors can exploit bug reporting interfaces to subvert APR. \textbf{(2)} We provide attack framework including prompts used for attacks as well as an open-source prototype that automates the generation and evaluation of adversarial bug reports. \textbf{(3)} A systematic evaluation of pre- and post-APR defenses, including LLM-based filters, tests suites and static analysis tools, revealing key limitations and trade-offs.

-\subsection{Replication}
+\subsubsection{Replication}

-A complete replication package, including automation scripts for generating malicious bug reports, code to orchestrate the attack workflows, all defense mechanisms with prompts, as well as the full set of issues, generated patches, and execution trajectories, is available at: \url{https://anonymous.4open.science/r/apr-sec-anon-1486/}.
+We provide a complete replication package, including automation scripts for generating malicious bug reports, code to orchestrate the attack workflows, all defense mechanisms with prompts, as well as the full set of issues, generated patches, and execution trajectories~\cite{data_package}.